LiquidX-Studio/engineering/Trainer_adventure_random_lucky_draw_process.md

 ![LiquidXLogo.png](./img/LiquidXLogo.png)

-# Winner Selection Process in the Pixelmon Trainer Adventure
+# Lucky Draw Process in the Pixelmon Trainer Adventure

 ## Overview
 Our Pixelmon trainer adventure allows the holders of our Trainers and Pixelmon tokens to soft stake those tokens and win prizes (sponsor trips, evolution serum, trainer gear, etc.) by participating in weekly lucky draws.